-- On February 1, 2024, the CBE decided to increase the overnight deposit and gearing rates, and the price of the CBE main operation by 200 basis points, to reach 21.25%, 22.25% and 21.75% respectively.
-The credit and discount rate were also raised by 200 basis points, to reach 21.75%.
-The Company is studying the impact on the subsequent consolidated financial statements. - On 6 March 2024, and proceeding in the policy of monetary compliance adopted by the Central Bank, the Monetary Policy Committee has resolved in its extraordinary meeting to increase its overnight deposit and lending rates along with the price of the main operation of the Central Bank by 600 basis points, to be 27.25%, 28.25%, and 27.75%, respectively.
-The credit and debit rates have been also raised by 600 basis points, to be 27.75%. - On 6 March 2024, the Central Bank agreed to continue its hedging efforts towards a flexible inflation-targeting framework by amending the interest rates on deposit, borrowing, and discount, as well as allowing the exchange rate to be determined according to the market mechanisms, including the consequent significant future financial impacts on the Company's financial position, future business results, and equity.
+- On 6 March 2024, and proceeding in the policy of monetary compliance adopted by the Central Bank, the Monetary Policy Committee has resolved in its extraordinary meeting to increase its overnight deposit and lending rates along with the price of the main operation of the Central Bank by 600 basis points, to be 27.25%, 28.25%, and 27.75%, respectively.
+The credit and debit rates have been also raised by 600 basis points, to be 27.75%. - On 6 March 2024, the Central Bank agreed to continue its hedging efforts towards a flexible inflation-targeting framework by amending the interest rates on deposit, borrowing, and discount, as well as allowing the exchange rate to be determined according to the market mechanisms, including the consequent significant future financial impacts on the Company's financial position, future business results, and equity. - On May 23, 2024, the Prime Minister issued a decision to amend certain provisions of the Egyptian Accounting Standards by adding Annex (E) attached to the decision to Egyptian Accounting Standard No. (13) concerning the effects of changes in foreign exchange rates, as stated in the Egyptian Accounting Standards accompanying the Minister of Investment's Decision No. 110 of 2015. - The Extraordinary General Assembly held on March 26, 2025 decided to destroy the shares, and the necessary measures are being taken.

-SUBSEQUANT EVENTS
+B) SUBSEQUANT EVENTS